Jump to ORGANIZATIONS found • Jump to PHOTOS found

 The trail is located on the Pondicherry Division of the Silvio O. Conte National Wildlife Refuge and is universally accessible.
 It includes a 900 foot long raised boardwalk with rest stops that offer extraordinary views of a boreal forest and wetland communities.

-News and Features | featuredNrt
+Articles | featuredNrt

-Guidebooks and Manuals | Planning and Design | document
+Documents and Media | Planning and Design | article

 The Architectural and Transportation Barriers Compliance Board (Access Board), are issuing a final rule that amends the Architectural Barriers Act Accessibility Guidelines by adding scoping and technical requirements for camping facilities, picnic facilities, viewing areas, trails, and beach access routes constructed or altered by or on behalf of federal agencies.
 The final rule ensures that these facilities are readily accessible to and usable by individuals with disabilities.

-Informational Articles | Construction and Maintenance | article
+Articles | article

 On September 26th the U.S. Forest Service released the agency’s 2013 Accessibility Guidebook on Outdoor Recreation and Trails that updates the agency’s direction on providing recreational opportunities accessible to everyone.